 While it can be difficult to find cheap car insurance with a violation on your record, you shouldn’t be complacent and take the first quote you receive.
 Let’s break down some cost-cutting solutions.

 It’s a sad truth that vehicles don’t age like fine wine.
 From an insurance perspective, this means the level of coverage you once carried on your 2000 Mazda might no longer be necessary.
 Insurance agents advise if your vehicle is worth less than $4,000, you may not need physical — collision and comprehensive — coverage.
-Physical coverage is only required if you have a loan or lease on your vehicle.
+Also referred to as full coverage, physical damage coverage is only required if you have a loan or lease on your vehicle.
 If you own your vehicle outright, the only coverage you’re required to carry is your liability coverage.
 Dropping physical coverage may save you some money each month.

 |Coverage level||Average annual premium|

 You can determine the value of your vehicle by using Kelley Blue Book and NADA guide online (we recommend using both).
 If your vehicle is worth more than $4,000 but you’re still looking to save, consider raising your deductibles.
 By raising your deductibles, you take a great amount of financial responsibility from your insurance company, in turn lowering your premium.

 Another benefit of raising your deductibles is the reduced financial incentive to file a claim, which can be exceedingly costly.

 Because your insurance rates are already higher after a ticket, use caution when adding an at-fault accident to that by filing a claim.
 If you’ve been in an at-fault accident and you’re thinking about filing a claim, consider the suggestions below.